On the set of "Doc West", 2008

 Copyright © Albert Fry Jr..
 All rights reserved.

 Albertwas born in Denver, Co, and raised on a farm outside of LaSalle, a small town 50 miles north of Denver.
-At age 27, he left the farm, moving to Denver for a year, on to Phoenix, AZ for less than a year, finally making his way to Albuquerque, NM in 1986.
+At age 27, he left the farm, moving to Denver for a year, on to Phoenix, AZ for less than a year, finally making his way to Albuquerque, NM.
 Albert has done many different things since arriving in the 'Land of Enchantment', including practicing and teaching massage therapy, working as a residential teacher, teaching everyday life skills to adults with developmental disabilities, and as a woodworker - building rustic furniture out of recycled wood.
 Along the way, though, Albert also got the 'acting bug' - taking his first acting class in 1992.
 In addition to acting, he is also a writer, director and Independent film producer.
 He currently lives in Albuquerque's south valley with his 6 dogs - all rescues - and jokingly refers to his property as the 'south valley dog sanctuary'.

 He wrote, directed and produced his second film, "Uncle Max" in 2015.
 During it's two year festival run, it garnered 11 wins and an additional 3 nominations, including the award for "Best New Mexico Film" at the Gallup Film Festival in 2017.